 The family, fun, love and festivity will all be there.

-Whatever you end up doing, I pray you spend it with family and friends, remember that it’s more about the giving than the receiving, and if you are traveling, please stay safe on the roads!
+Whatever you end up doing, I pray you spend it with family and friends, remember that it’s more about the giving than the receiving, and if you are travelling, please stay safe on the roads!

 Merry Christmas everyone and thanks so much to everyone who was part of this unexpected series.